12 workers suffer burn injuries as molten iron falls on them in Punjab's Mandi Gobindgarh | Law-Order

 - India

-Twelve workers sustained burns when molten iron fell on them after a sudden boil in a furnace of an industrial unit in Mandi Gobindgarh here, police said on Friday.
+Twelve workers sustained burns when molten iron fell on them while working near a furnace at an industrial unit in Mandi Gobindgarh here, police said on Friday.

 The incident took place on Thursday night.